 - 1. The council shall meet after 5:00 p.m. not less than one evening each week, not including its four weeks of recess annually.5 - 2.
-The council shall meet each Tuesday generally beginning at 6:00 p.m. in the City Hall Council Chamber, 915 I Street, First Floor, Sacramento, California, except as otherwise provided in the annually-adopted meeting schedule or as otherwise revised by the council. - 3.
-Whenever possible, special workshops shall take place in the council chamber.
+The council shall generally meet each Tuesday beginning at 5:00 p.m. in the City Hall Council Chamber, 915 I Street, First Floor, Sacramento, California, except as otherwise provided in the annually-adopted meeting schedule or as otherwise revised by the council.